Welcome to Salmon Homecoming

 This was our 31st Annual Celebration.
 Our 2023 theme is Together We Keep Our Salmon Legacy.
 It takes each of us working together to protect the environment and our salmon.

 Salmon Homecoming is all about the people of the Pacific Northwest, whoever you are and whatever you do.
 That means we’re here for you because your health, spirit and even your sustainable economy are most certainly about the salmon.

 The Salmon Homecoming Alliance Board of Directors cares about our students and communities and will provide a virtual Salmon Homecoming School Days Program when possible.
 Check out our 2020 Virtual School Days

 The Salmon Homecoming Alliance is a 501 (c) 3 non-profit foundation, established to organize, plan, develop and facilitate programs and events associated with Salmon Homecoming.
-Board members represent a variety of governments, associations, foundations and industries.
-Our objectives are to provide opportunities for tribal and non-tribal communities to come together in a positive atmosphere, learn from one another, and explore ways to support cooperative spirit in salmon restoration and protection.
+Board members represent a variety of governments, associations, foundations, and industries.
+Our objectives are to provide opportunities for tribal and non-tribal communities to come together in a positive atmosphere, learn from one another, and explore ways to support the cooperative spirit in salmon restoration and protection.

 “Salmon are the measuring stick of well-being in the Pacific Northwest.”

 – Billy Frank, Jr., longtime Chairman of the Northwest Indian Fisheries Commission

 We are honored to be on the ancestral homeland and waters of the First People of the Salish Sea.
 Thank you, Coast Salish, for allowing us all to call this beautiful place home.